SmithWillSuffice/ohanga-pai/content/questions/3_tax_myths.md

 None of the purposes are to "fund the government".
 They are *all* about balancing the *real economy*.

-This is an inapplicable notion.
+"Funding the government" is an inapplicable notion.
 No currency issuing government needs to get money in order to spend it.
 Governments neither "have money" nor "do not have money".
 What governments have is a simple public monopoly on tax credit issuance and redemption.
 They issue state currency by typing numbers into bank accounts.